Skip to content

 </div>

 The ancestor element has the focusgroup definition.
 The elements with id=one, two, and three (and any other shadow-inclusive descendants of ancestor that may be added) are focusgroup candidates.
-Because each of these candidates are focusable, they are also focusgroup items.
+Because candidates one through three are keyboard focusable, they are considered focusgroup items.
 When one of the focusgroup items becomes focused, the user can move focus sequentially among all the focusgroup items using the arrow keys (up/right moves focus forward, down/left moves focus backwards assuming the <p> element has writing-mode horizontal-tb and direction ltr).

 Last-focused memory

-By default, focusgroups will remember the last-focused element, and for sequential focus navigation, will restore focus to that element when a focusgroup is re-entered.
+By default, focusgroups will remember the last-focused element, and for sequential focus navigation, will restore focus to that element when a focusgroup is re-entered, if it is present in the focusgroup segment being entered.
 This is important for large lists or tables so that users are returned the context they previously left without having to navigate from the start or end sequentially.

 The focusgroup’s memory is initially empty.
 In that state, sequential focus navigation will pick the next element to focus using existing platform behavior with the exception noted below.